boazbk/tcs/lec_08a_restricted_models.md

 ## Bibliographical notes

-The relation of regular expressions with finite automata is a beautiful topic, on which we only touch upon in this texts.
+The relation of regular expressions with finite automata is a beautiful topic, on which we only touch upon in this text.
 It is covered more extensively in [@SipserBook, @hopcroft , @kozen1997automata].
 These texts also discuss topics such as _non deterministic finite automata_ (NFA) and the relation between context-free grammars and pushdown automata.